Your Ultimate Guide to Income Tax Rates and Personal Allowances

 These earnings can come from various sources, including wages, salary, pensions, rental income, savings, and investments.
 The amount of tax an individual or business pays depends on the level of income, with different tax bands and rates applied to different portions of income.

-Income tax is collected by HM Revenue & Customs (HMRC) through mechanisms such as PAYE (Pay As You Earn) for employees and self-assessment for self-employed individuals.
+Income tax is collected by the HM Revenue & Customs (HMRC) through mechanisms such as PAYE (Pay As You Earn) for employees and self-assessment for self-employed individuals.

 The rates and thresholds can change each tax year, and there are certain allowances and reliefs that may reduce the amount of tax payable.